Mobsya/aseba/readme.md

 Currently, the TDM without zeroconf is invisible to Thymio Suite which relies on zeroconf to discover the TDM TCP port number.
 But you can do it using command-line tools, as explained above in section _Command-line options_.

 When zeroconf is available, command-line option `--nozcpublish` disables zeroconf service publishing.

+## Build without Aseba over TCP

+If `MOBSYA_TDM_ENABLE_TCP` is undefined, the TDM is compiled without support for connection to robots via TCP (usually the Aseba Playground simulator).

 ## Zeroconf advertisement with command-line tools